-ETH grew over the next year or so, reaching $1,432.88 on 13 January 2018 before dropping back to below $100 at the end of the year.
-In 2019, it repeatedly broke $200, largely fuelled by excitement that some major companies had chosen to build their projects on Ethereum’s network – Microsoft, Amazon and JPMorgan among them.
+ETH grew over the next year or so, reaching $1,432.88 on 13 January 2018, according to Yahoo Finance, before dropping back to around $100 at the end of the year.
+In 2019, it repeatedly broke $200, largely fuelled by the excitement that some major companies had chosen to build their projects on Ethereum’s network – Microsoft, Amazon and JPMorgan among them.

-It was after that when things started to go downhill.
-The crypto crashes of late May, sparked by Chinese rulings against crypto, hit Ethereum.
-As of 23 May 2021, the crypto stood at $1,905.57 – less than half of what it had been just 11 days earlier.
-However, it managed to rally a little, recovering to just over $2,100 on 29 June.
+The crypto crashes of late May, sparked by Chinese rulings against crypto, hit Ethereum hard.
+As of 23 May 2021, the crypto stood at an intra day low of $1,737.47 – less than half of what it had been just 11 days earlier.
+However, it managed to rally a little, recovering to just over $2,160.77 on 29 June.

 ETH/USD price history